JoelBrd/Socket/docs/YourFirstPlug.md

 -- ...
 end
 ```
 The loop would stop and does not require a `BindToClose` function.
 We also cleanup the `RunJanitor` when `BindToClose` is called.
+We can pass any Instances, or other routines, to the [RunJanitor](/api/PlugDefinition#RunJanitor) to be cleaned up when the Plug stops running.
 Check out the API [here](/api/PlugDefinition#BindToClose)
 :::

 The above example was to demonstrate the functionality of `BindToClose`; a much cleaner structure would be: